ttungl/SDC-term1-Traffic-Sign-Classifier/README.md

 | KEEP_PROB        	|  	0.5	|
 | beta (REGULARIZATION)	|  	0.001	|

 * To minimize the loss, I use one-hot encoded and softmax cross entropy for the logits.
 Then, I use the L2-regularization to prevent overfitting by using `newloss = loss + beta*regularization`. `beta` is set at `0.001`.
-At first, I pretended to use SGD with learning rate decay but the ADAM optimizer seems to be a good option as it's simple and performs well with additional hyperparameters.
+At first, I pretended to use SGD with learning rate decay but the ADAM optimizer seems to be a good option as it's simple and performs well without additional hyperparameters.
 So, I used ADAM optimizer for the training process.

 * The `BATCH_SIZE` is `128`, and the number of `EPOCHS` is `50`. `LEARNING_RATE` is set at `0.001` and keep_prob is `0.5`.